oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 Finally, you will need two packages from npm.
 The first is `@nuxtjs/dotenv` which is a nuxt-friendly implementation of dotenv.
 You will use this to store sensitive information that you don't want to end up in your source control.

-Finally you will need `@nuxt/auth-next` to control your authentication
+Finally you will need `@nuxt/auth-next` to control your authentication.

 ```console
 npm i @nuxtjs/dotenv@1.4.1